getodk/central-frontend/CONTRIBUTING.md

 We specify a name for every component, which facilitates the use of the Vue devtools.
 In general, we try not to use component names to drive behavior: in most ways, renaming a component should have no effect.

-Most components are named according to the combination of a resource and an action or other descriptor, for example, `ProjectEdit` or `FormOverview`.
+Most components are named according to the combination of a resource and an action or other descriptor, for example, `ProjectEdit` or `FormRow`.
 The following are common suffixes:

 * `List`.
 A component that lists resources of a particular type.
 The component often includes a table, an empty table message, text and buttons above the table, and one or more modals.
 * `Table`.
 A table for a particular type of resource.
 A `Table` component should just be the `<table>` element and should not include an empty table message or other content.